rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-01-EICAR-Web-and-Endpoint-Detection/README.md

 ## 🧠 Analyst Assessment

-The evidence showed a clear progression from the initial web activity to endpoint detection and investigation telemetry.
+The evidence showed a clear progression from the attempted web access to endpoint detection and additional investigation telemetry.

 **Investigation chain:**